 Introduction

-The purpose of Study 2 was to directly test how manipulating moral conviction affects multiple different contemporary polarized and non-polarized beliefs.
-One of our goals was to determine if our moral conviction manipulation, adapted from Kodapanakkal (2021) and Clifford (2019) would be successful for a series of topics chosen explicitly for their perception of polarization in America (UHC, climate change, capital punishment), as well as an explicitly non-polarized topic (exercise), which diverges significantly from the original topics used by Kodapanakkal (crime-surveillance technologies and hiring algorithms) and Clifford (genetically modified food, factory farming).
+The purpose of Study 2 was to directly test how manipulating moral conviction affects support for polarized beliefs.
+One goal was to determine if the moral conviction manipulation, adapted from Kodapanakkal (2021) and Clifford (2019) would be successful for a series of topics chosen explicitly for their perception of polarization in America (UHC, climate change, capital punishment), as well as an explicitly non-polarized topic (exercise), which diverges significantly from the original topics used by Kodapanakkal (crime-surveillance technologies and hiring algorithms) and Clifford (genetically modified food, factory farming).
 The four topics selected were designed to vary in the baseline level of attitude strength and polarization; climate change and capital punishment are known to be issues that society views with significant attitude strength and polarization, exercise is seen as an issue with weak attitude strength that is non-polarized, and UHC was chosen as an issue that plausibly has polarization, but has not been explicitly examined through that lens in prior literature (Wright et al., 2008; Stein, 2017; Bump, 2015).
 Additionally, we wanted to determine which of the four different moral conviction manipulations would have the greatest effect on changing perceptions of moral conviction.
 Finally, we wanted to see if the moral conviction manipulations would affect non-polarized belief (e.g., exercise) differently from the three polarized beliefs.

 Method

-Study 2 analyzed the effects of moral conviction manipulation on polarized and non-polarized beliefs using a between-subjects design.
+Study 2 analyzed the effects of the moral conviction manipulation on polarized and non-polarized beliefs using a between-subjects design.
 Participants were randomly assigned to either one of four moral conviction manipulations: 1) Moral Responsibility, 2) Moral Piggybacking, 3) Pragmatic, 4) Hedonic, or a control condition.
 Each of the experimental conditions framed the benefits of a given perspective using either objective moral value, personal economic value, or personal enjoyment value.
+Details about each condition are described in the ‘Materials and Procedure’ section below.
 The primary outcome, support for a given topic, was measured after presentation of the moral conviction manipulation.
 The Institutional Review Board at the University of Missouri reviewed and approved all submitted materials for Study 2.

 Participants

 A total of 208 undergraduate students 18 years of age or older at the University of Missouri participated in this study.
 Participants were recruited through an online survey platform and were offered psychology course credit in exchange for their participation.
-For this study, we did not collect any demographic information.
+Since the original purpose of this study was primarily an exploratory pilot in nature, we did not collect any demographic information.

 Materials and Procedure

-For each of our four issues (UHC, climate change, capital punishment, and exercise), participants in our experimental conditions were asked to read a short essay and then respond to a series of survey questions; Participants in our control condition were not asked to read any essay and instead were directly provided with the survey questions.
+For each of the four issues (UHC, climate change, capital punishment, and exercise), participants in the experimental conditions were asked to read a short essay and then respond to a series of survey questions; Participants in the control condition were not asked to read any essay and instead were directly provided with the survey questions.
 To manipulate the perception of moral conviction, participants were randomly assigned to receive one of five conditions: 1) control, 2) moral responsibility, 3) moral piggybacking, 4) pragmatic, 5) hedonic; See Appendix B for the text of all five conditions.
 Thus, each participant in our experimental condition would be provided with four essays, one for each topic, that all share the same moral framing.